 The house serves as more than a refueling point.
 It’s also a way to control the number of visitors that embark on this hike in Colombia.
 As a popular destination for tourists, the cave is now restricted to 40 visitors per day.
 The rural inhabitants imposed the cap after their untouched land became overrun with visitors.
 They felt the strain it put on the natural resources and thus created a system for restricting access.

 The hike itself begins with a short walk downhill from the house to the start of the trail.
 Immediately, the wide-open pastures disappear and you’re enveloped in a humid canopy of tropical forest.
-The mostly single file path is led by a rope handrail that proves itself invaluable during slippery parts of the trek.
+The mostly single-file path is led by a rope handrail that proves itself invaluable during slippery parts of the trek.

 Along the way are large flat areas to rest, take pictures, get a little wet, and ultimately enjoy nature.
-At this point, you are essentially following the path of the river towards the cave as the natural elements become even more rich and humid.
+At this point, you are essentially following the path of the river toward the cave as the natural elements become even more rich and humid.

 When you reach the entry point to the cave, you discover a beautiful rock wall draped with tiny plant life.
 Water droplets drip down from the top as sunlight peaks over the edge.
 And then as you turn into the cave, you discover its splendor.
 A powerful column of water pours through a hole in the top of the cave as the waterfall is illuminated by the sky above.
 And suddenly, you appreciate the local effort to conserve its natural beauty.
-Hiking Colombia doesn’t get much more rewarding than this.
+Hiking in Colombia doesn’t get much more rewarding than this.

 Julien Casanova – Cultures Traveled